 In 2018, I sold one of my websites for $75,000!
 The opportunity to earn significant income from a website is very possible.
 If you want to learn and watch how I build a website from scratch, then you can take my course for only $59…if not, use these four steps to start your own!

 Thanks to some great tools online today, building a website is a bit like playing with Legos – simply add and remove a few pieces and voila! you have an awesome website.

 And it’s cheap!
-Before hiring Jason M to design Money Nomad (and he did an awesome job), I never spent more than $50 on a website.
-Today, it’s not only possible to start a blog in under 20 minutes, but it can cost you less than $30!
+Today, it’s not only possible to start a blog in under 20 minutes, but it can cost you less than a few lunches out!